Discover Liguria: Cinque Terre walking holidayLiguriaDifficulty path:

 After breakfast, you will leave Camogli and head towards Levante.

 In fact, you will reach the beautiful town of Deiva Marina by train.
 Here you will leave your luggage to our driver and you will start the day with the first real climb of the week, that will take you through the beautiful hills of the Riviera.
 In this spectacular place you can enjoy a breathtaking view, just before going down to Framura and relax in one of its beautiful beaches.
-In Framura you can decide whether to continue your journey, or whether to reach Bonassola, continuing on foot through the paths of the green pine forests.
+In Framura you can decide whether to interrupt your journey and take the train, or whether to continue on foot to Bonassola, along the paths of the green pine forests.

 Trekking from Bonassola to Monterosso al Mare